Fresh Western Disturbance To Bring Rain, Snowfall To J&K On Feb 20 - UrduPoint

 Fresh Western Disturbance To Bring Rain, Snowfall To J&K On Feb 20

-A fresh Western Disturbance is expected to hit Jammu and Kashmir, including Azad Jammu and Kashmir (AJK) and Indian Illegally Occupied Jammu and Kashmir (IIOJK), on February 20, bringing widespread rain and snowfall to the region, says a report reaching here on Monday from across the line of control

-MIRPUR, (UrduPoint / Pakistan Point News - 17th Feb, 2025) A fresh Western Disturbance is expected to hit Jammu and Kashmir, including Azad Jammu and Kashmir (AJK) and Indian Illegally Occupied Jammu and Kashmir (IIOJK), on February 20, bringing widespread rain and snowfall to the region, says a report reaching here on Monday from across the line of control.
+MIRPUR (AJK) , (UrduPoint / Pakistan Point news - 18th Feb, 2025) A fresh Western Disturbance is expected to hit Jammu and Kashmir, including Azad Jammu and Kashmir (AJK) and Indian Illegally Occupied Jammu and Kashmir (IIOJK) on February 20, bringing widespread rain and snowfall to the region, says a report reaching here Tuesday from across the line of control.

 According to weather predictions, the upper reaches of the region will be the first to witness the effects, with precipitation starting late on the night of February 19.
 The intensity of rain and snow is expected to increase as it spreads across both divisions of Jammu and Kashmir.